spacetelescope/jdaviz/README.md

 There is an example CubeViz notebook in the `examples/` directory to try out.
 Change the filename location to point to a dataset on your system.

+To run the notebook:
+  * `conda activate jdaviz-dev`
+  * `cd jdaviz/exmaples`
+  * `jupyter notebook`

+Then go into your favorite browser, go into the `cubeviz-example.ipynb` and execute each cell.